bipoool/clouding/deployment-worker/README.md

 The consumer will:
 1. Connect to RabbitMQ using the credentials from `.env`
-2. Listen to the `clouding-plan` queue
+2. Listen to the `clouding` queue
-3. Process incoming messages and generate plans using the existing controller
+3. Process incoming messages and generate deployments using the existing controller

 ### Message Format